California has a really interesting history!

 I believe that students really learn best through a combination of modes.
 The mentor texts combined with drama and a variety of other activities makes the story come to life!

-If you’d like some new resources to help your students learn more about California, I have several you might like:
+If you’d like a new resources to help your students learn more about California, here’s one I think you might like:

 Thanks for stopping by!